marcstober/steacc/README.md

 ## Change Log

+### 2025.4.0
+* Restore (and reduce tech debt) wrapper script, the lack of which caused a regression in that changing directories did not function.
+* Show an error, rather than defaulting to the no-args functionality, if an invalid command arg is given.
+(This especially helps when users call `st suprise` instead of `st surprise`.)

+### 2025.3.0
+* Surprise feature.

+### 2025.2.0
+* Spash screen and onboarding updates.

 ### 2025.1.0
 * Remove dependency on ascii-art because of error in installing (because of lack of prebuilt binaries) in node > 20.